karpitony/eft-where-am-i/README.md

 [한국어](README_ko_kr.md)

-- This is a C# Winform program that helps you easily use the Maps feature of `Tarkov-Market`.
+- This is a program that let you directly interact with [Tarkov-Market](https://tarkov-market.com/)—Instantly find where you are, where you should go to get quests and many!
 - It is based on [Rok's post and source code](https://gall.dcinside.com/m/eft/2143712).
 - This program is licensed under the `MIT License`.
 - Use at your risk.